day50-dev/sidechat/README.md

 You need a modernish version of [fzf](https://github.com/junegunn/fzf), [streamdown](https://github.com/kristopolous/Streamdown) and [simonw's llm](https://github.com/simonw/llm).
 You can use it for free via openrouter.

 Once you're in there's a few slash commands.
 These are all dumb - there's no tab completion or anything fancy.

- * /sshot [text]

-    Allows you to take an imagemagick import screenshot.
-Your model needs to be multi-modal and support image attachments.

-    Example:

-    /sshot So you see here, I've set up the aws credentials, and it's still not working.
-Is there anything more I need to do?
- * /off

-   Stops sending tmux screen output every time
- * /on

-   Resumes sending tmux screen output every time
- * /add [path]

-   Inserts the contents of the file into the context window Note this is not the attachment protocol that is used for multi-media - this can be done for all models.
+Just enter `/help` to get the current list.

 BTW, there's a program called [ai-chat](https://github.com/sigoden/aichat) at the cli with lots of slash commands that's been around since 2022 if you like this flow.
 You could also easily modify screen-query to use it.